thepracticaldeveloper/practical-architecture/README.md

 **You shouldn't hide in a corner and write all this by yourself.**

+## Rendering Diagrams

+If you work with PlantUML and keep your `.puml` files in this repo, you can use a command to automatically render all your files to PNG images: `generate-puml-images.sh`.
+Since it's not straightforward to embed `puml` diagrams into markdown, I recommend you to keep the images under version control as well.
+To run this script you can either do it manually or setup a pipeline that triggers it and does commit/push of the new versions.

+The script used in this repository requires [Java](https://www.java.com/en/download/) to convert `.puml` files to PNG images.

 ## Exporting to HTML

-This repository contains a script to generate a single HTML version of the Guide.
+This repository also contains a script to generate a single HTML version of the Guide: `generate-guide.sh`.
 You can use this script manually or include it as part of an automated process.
 A good practice is to use it from a pipeline to publish a new version of this guide every time you merge a work-in-progress documentation branch into master.

-The script requires that you have installed [Pandoc](https://pandoc.org/installing.html).
+The scripts requires [Pandoc](https://pandoc.org/installing.html) to generate the Guide in HTML.

 ## Feedback